5 BPM systems for your business: automation, case studies, and ROI

 06

 Ask about data backup and recovery.
-Cost of ownership.
-Budget for: deployment, customizations, annual support, training and servers (for on-premise).
+Total cost of ownership.
+Include in the budget: implementation, customizations, annual support, training, servers (for on-premise).
 Compare total costs over 3-5 years.
 Sometimes an expensive system is cheaper in the long run.
 Support and community.
-Check: CIS-language technical support (SLA), communication channels and documentation.
-An active community means dozens of ready-made templates, answers to rare questions and help from other users without waiting on support.
+Check for CIS-language support (SLA), communication channels, and documentation.
+An active community means dozens of ready-made templates, answers to rare questions, and help from other users without waiting for support.

 07